-For calculations, use the following density for Boards Q and S and for Beams BauBuche GL75: 730 kg/m.
+For calculations, use the following density for Board S and for Beams BauBuche GL75: 730 kg/m3.
 Combined loads must be calculated according to EN 1995-1-1 section 8.3.3.

 For the production of timber connections with BauBuche, use only dowels and bolts (including fitting bolts), nails, timber screws, ring dowels or plate dowels and adhere to the instructions and specifications below.
 Also observe the application ranges in the above table.
 The minimum distances between fasteners that are exposed to shearing-off and withdrawal stress correspond to those for solid timber and plywood.
 If there is shearing-off stress at the narrow sides of a BauBuche Board S or Beam BauBuche GL75, the nails must have a minimum diameter of 3.1 mm, and screws must have a minimum diameter of 6 mm.
-If there is withdrawal stress at the face and narrow sides of a BauBuche Board Q, use screws with a minimum diameter of 6 mm.